Online Directory Business Model Explained

 Such content, if keyword-optimized, can also help your business directory win points with search engines so you can attract organic traffic and build site authority.

-As soon as your directory will start generating enough traffic, monetizing it will become a lot easier.
+As soon as your directory starts generating enough traffic, monetizing it will become a lot easier.

-It could take a while for the right balance between visitors to the website and registered vendors to appear.
+It may take some time for the right balance between website visitors and registered vendors to emerge.

-A large number of online business directories fail because they want to generate revenue from day one.
+A large number of online business directories fail because they attempt to generate revenue from the outset.

 Alas, it doesn’t happen so quickly with new brands.